vuejs/vitepress/docs/reference/site-config.md

 })
 ```

-VitePress also directly supports TS config files.
-You can use `.vitepress/config.ts` with the `defineConfig` helper as well.

 ### Typed Theme Config

-By default, `defineConfig` helper leverages the theme config type from default theme:
+By default, `defineConfig` helper expects the theme config type from default theme:

 ```ts
 import { defineConfig } from 'vitepress'